EuroDreams 2025 Changes

 EuroDreams History

 EuroDreams launched in November 2023 in the same countries where EuroMillions is played, except for the UK.
 It was designed to offer players a different type of prize to the huge jackpots that are available in EuroMillions.
 Instead, you can win regular payments over a long period of time.
-The game has already created lots of big winners across Europe, and the upcoming changes are sure to generate even more.
+The game has already created lots of big winners across Europe, and the recent changes are sure to generate even more.

 The French National Gaming Authority (ANJ) approved a proposal from lottery operator La Française des Jeux (FDJ) earlier in 2025 to have promotional draws.
 This only applied in France, with 10 players drawn at random to win €2,000 per month for five years.
 These draws were scheduled to happen four times per year.